julmol86/internship_project/README.md

 Application provides information about sporting events with registration form.
 There is user signin page for registered users, option for creating new organizations and option to add new events.

 # Prerequisites
 Application is developed and tested on Windows 10 operating system / Google Chrome browser.
+Visual Studio Code as source-code editor.

-Node.js and MySQL should be installed.
+Node.js and MySQL and source-code editor should be installed.

 ## How to install Node.js:
 https://nodejs.org/en/